 Incorrect postal code or code is not applicable: if your payment failure states it is due to a zip code or postal code error, please contact your bank to ensure they have the right one on file.
 If zip codes aren't applicable in your country, however, and you still see a zip code field, please try entering all zeros (00000).

-If you’re encountering issues while trying to purchase with a saved payment method, try deleting it and re-adding it to ensure the details are correct and up to date.
+Outdated saved payment method: if you’re encountering issues while trying to purchase with a saved payment method, try deleting it and re-adding it to ensure the details are correct and up to date.
 You can also add a new card.

-Multiple IP addresses can result in authorization problems and failed transactions.
+Attempting payments while using a VPN : multiple IP addresses can result in authorization problems and failed transactions.
 We advise that you refrain from using a virtual private network (VPN) while making a purchase on Udemy.